Date: December 31, 1843

 “two men were seen going to toward the fatal spot shortly before the murder.
 Two men were seen to emerge from the swamp on the other side after the deed had been committed; one of them without his coat.”

-Nicholas, John and William were held for the murder of Amasa Sprague, everyone else was released.
+Nicholas, John and William were held for the murder of Amasa Sprague, the rest (including the dog) were released.

 Someone asked in the comments of this post, what became of the Gordon's dog?
 I found this article in the Bangor Daily Whig and Courier, January 17, 1844 which appears to answer this questions: